cpaniaguam/natquiz/README.md

 (Press enter to show answers)
 ```

 As shown, press enter to show the answers to the question.
-The next question is displayed afterwards.
+Press enter again to display the next question.
 ```shell

 - US Naturalization Quiz -